wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Syntax/DOM/Functionality/DOM-Worker-Reference.md

 - [workerize-loader #Project#](https://github.com/developit/workerize-loader): Automatically move a module into a Web Worker (Webpack loader).

+- [greenlet #Project#](https://github.com/developit/greenlet): Move an async function into its own thread, a simplified single-function version of workerize.

 ## ArrayBuffers & SharedArrayBuffers

-- [A cartoon intro to ArrayBuffers and SharedArrayBuffers](https://parg.co/U83): In the last article, I explained how memory-managed languages like JavaScript work with memory.
+* [A cartoon intro to ArrayBuffers and SharedArrayBuffers](https://parg.co/U83): In the last article, I explained how memory-managed languages like JavaScript work with memory.
 I also explained how manual memory management works in languages like C.